openmls/openmls/book/src/user_manual/migration.md

   separate cleanup is needed — and deleting would remove the freshly migrated data.

+> [!NOTE]
-**NOTE: Rolling back to retained old data is only safe before the first use after migration.**
+> Rolling back to retained old data is only safe before the first use after migration.
-Afterwards, once a migrated group sends or processes anything, the ratchet state in the old store becomes stale, and reverting to it forks the group and risks key reuse.
-The old store should not be kept as a rollback path after the migrated state is used.
+> Afterwards, once a migrated group sends or processes anything, the ratchet state in the old store
+> becomes stale, and reverting to it forks the group and risks key reuse.
+The old store should not
+> be kept as a rollback path after the migrated state is used.

 ## Running the migration in an application